How to Check What CPU You Have? (and Its Specs)

 Many CPUs offer integrated graphics.

-An Integrated graphics card (iGPU) is a bear minimum graphics card for video processing and for displaying visuals on your monitor screen.
+An Integrated graphics card (iGPU) is a bare minimum for video processing and displaying visuals on your monitor screen.

-In terms of performance, they are far from being comparable to mid to high end dedicated graphics cards.
-However depending upon what iGPU your CPU has, you may be able to play AAA titles on lower settings.
+In terms of performance, they are far from being comparable to mid to high-end dedicated graphics cards.
+However, depending on what iGPU your CPU has, you may be able to play AAA titles on lower settings.

-AMD RX Vega 7 and AMD RX Vega 8 iGPU as found in the 4000 and 5000 series Ryzen CPUs are some of the most powerful iGPUs out there that can be used a replacement for entry-level dedicated graphics card.
+AMD RX Vega 7 and AMD RX Vega 8 iGPU, as found in the 4000 and 5000 series Ryzen CPUs are some of the most powerful iGPUs out there that can be used as replacements for entry-level dedicated graphics cards.

 AMD ‘G’ Series CPUs have iGPU